barakbarlevi/baraksProject/README.md

 should work

-Primary_Controller.kml needs to be dragged into Google Earth.
+For this project, Primary_Controller.kml needs to be dragged into Google Earth.

 Demo.png shows overlapping trajectories hapenning.